Hot Off the Press

 By Jason Irwin $7.00

-Some Days its a Love Story Sample the book Printable Order Form
+its a Love Story Sample the book Printable Order Form

 Irwin's collection is spare and yearning, his characters desperate and driven.
 The poems center around a working class reality.
 Though he hails from NY state, Irwin manages a Midwestern scarcity, an immediacy in the lives of his characters that reveal a poet wise in voice but young enough to capture the fire of a 20-something looking down the long hall of a blue-collar career.
 C.L.
 Bledsoe, Ghoti Magazine